Full-forward

 Full-forward is a position in Australian rules football and Gaelic football with a key focus on kicking goals.

 The Coleman Medal is awarded to the player, often a full-forward, who has kicked the most goals in an Australian Football League season.

 In modern Australian rules football and Gaelic football, in which players do not strictly stick to a single position, the full-forward is often referred to as a "Key Forward" and can often switch positions with the centre half-forward for "team balance" reasons.
-The frequency of players kicking 100 goals in a season has decreased in recent years.in Gaelic Football, goals don’t come to often with an average of 1 goal per game in a single match.